 Option 3 offers the audience a way to relate to what otherwise would be someone else’s job interview experience.
-It

-	turns the story of me (the storyteller) into a story about you (the audience).
-This story becomes compelling not only on

-	its own merits, but because YOU are a part of it.
+It turns telling stories about yourself (the storyteller) into a story about me (the audience).
+This story becomes compelling not only on its own merits, but because YOU are a part of it.

 #businessstorytelling #storytellingculture #LeadershipStoryLab #BusinessCommunication #storytelling

 Better Every Story